 At the end of the day there is only one account that really matters in business and that is the ‘Cash’ account.
 Without cash you are dead in the water to conduct business.
 As the owner, you need to constantly monitor cash and make sure more is going to get deposited in the near future.
 How do you do this?
-By simply getting work done it allows you to invoice.
+By simply getting work done; it allows you to invoice.
 As you invoice the customer the customer pays and you have more cash.
 It is a continuous cycle.
-So let’s walk through this cycle.
+Let’s walk through this cycle.

 Progress Billings $50,000

-So your next step is to go out and get some work done at the job site.
+Your next step is to go out and get some work done at the job site.
 So you send out your guys and some equipment and at the end of week one they have cleared the lot, you purchased a building permit and the surveyor has marked the lot and the corners for the footing.
 Now you pay the guys on Friday afternoon and so what happens with the balance sheet accounts?
-Well, the Construction in Process (CIP) account increases by the total value of those services, i.e. the permit, labor, rental of equipment, purchase of gravel, environmental controls, culverts etc. So for the sake of ease, assume you paid the guys $3,000 for labor and these materials and other costs approached $7,000.
+Well, the Construction in Process (CIP) account increases by the total value of those services, i.e. the permit, labor, rental of equipment, purchase of gravel, environmental controls, culverts etc. For the sake of ease, assume you paid the guys $3,000 for labor and these materials and other costs approached $7,000.
 Now what does the balance sheet look like?

 Total Assets $57,000